mitrpaka/monolog-1/README.md

 Handlers are registered as services in the [Drupal Service Container](https://www.drupal.org/docs/8/api/services-and-dependency-injection/services-and-dependency-injection-in-drupal-8).
 You can define as many handlers as you need.
-Each handler has a name (that should be under the *monolog.handler.* namespace), an implementing class and a list of arguments.
+Each handler has a name (that must be under the *monolog.handler.* namespace), an implementing class and a list of arguments.

 Mapping among logger channels and Monolog handlers is done defining parameters.
 Under the *monolog.channel_handlers* parameter it is possible to define where to send logs from a specific channel.